jtsai972/Travel-Planner/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Open up the [Trip Advisor page](https://jtsai972.github.io/Trip-Advisor/) and select an option in the side bar.
+Open up the [Travel Planner page](https://jtsai972.github.io/Travel-Planner/) and select an option in the side bar.

 Inside the page is a form you can fill out to search up flights, hotels, or restaurants to see what you want in the area.
 Things you select will be added to your itinerary on the Itinerary page.